lwllabong/MeXE-402_Midterm_Abong_Esguerra/README.md

 Adjusted R-squared refines this measure by penalizing the inclusion of irrelevant predictors.
 Unlike R², which can increase simply by adding more predictors, Adjusted R² decreases if a predictor doesn’t add meaningful value, helping to prevent overestimation of the model’s power.
 Together, R² and Adjusted R-squared provide insight into the model's effectiveness at capturing variability, offering a comprehensive view of its predictive strength.

-#### REAL-WORLD APPLICATION:
-The knowledge gained from building and evaluating regression models will be applied to real-world scenarios.
-Linear regression can be used to predict numerical outcomes such as stock prices, real estate values, and energy consumption.
-Logistic regression will assist in solving classification problems such as predicting customer churn, detecting fraud, or diagnosing medical conditions based on patient data and so on.
-By interpreting the outcomes of these models, organizations can make informed decisions, optimize operations, and better understand the factors influencing the predictions.

 #### Logistic Regression (CUSTOMER SATISFACTION)

 ##### Dependent variable (y):